RiemannFormer: A Framework for Attention in Curved Spaces: Methodology

-Such a simple mechanism is introduced to improve the capacity of transformers to capture and learn the inductive bias of locality especially on small datasets.
-Our experimental results reveal that incorporating such an explicit local focusing mechanism substantially improves the performance of transformers in visual tasks.
+This simple mechanism significantly improves the capacity of transformers to learn the inductive bias of locality, especially on smaller datasets.
+As our experiments reveal, incorporating such an explicit local focusing mechanism substantially improves the performance of transformers in visual tasks.